codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 ---
-description: Add your mobile app from any private or public repository
+description: How to add an app to Codemagic from any private or public repository
 title: Adding repositories
 weight: 2
 ---